jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 *(This article also covers subjects about the implementation of the code base.)*

 Software development projects take a lot of time.
-Think of how much you have to test for even a smaller project.
+Think of how much you might test for even a smaller project.
 I have seen it in some of the projects I did at home, such as Finney and Music Thumper.
 Using the normal way to develop software it is impossible to create the amount of software, that I want to create all by myself.

 But Encircle is so powerful, that you *can* make this software all by yourself.
 However, creating its programming environment is a huge project in itself, that you can not do alone using the normal way of making software.
 This was proven by my trying to make experiment 0.9, which took about one and a half years, and still it wasn’t finished.
 The only way I am going to create such a programming environment on my own, is to program the programming environment using Encircle itself.